The Best Zoo’s and Aquariums in Minnesota 2023

 Are you planning a trip to Minnesota and looking for some fun animal encounters?
-I’m taking a look at some of the best zoos and aquariums in Minnesota, from the world-famous Minnesota Zoo in Apple Valley to the unique and free Oxbow Park & Zollman Zoo in Byron.
+I’m exploring the best zoos and aquariums in Minnesota, like the Minnesota Zoo in Apple Valley to the free Oxbow Park & Zollman Zoo in Byron.

 Minnesota Zoo, Apple Valley